2ndSightLab/ai-tracker/fixed.md

 6/9/202 2:49 PM ~ testing configure organization

-🟢 rename projects because it's not really org vs rquirement its -bootstrap -configure -deploy -manage-drift. my framework has a way to rename projects.
+🟢 rename projects because it's not really org vs rquirement its -bootstrap -configure -deploy -drift. my framework has a way to rename projects.

 🟢 Repeated analysis and not following instructions and not reading readme mistaeks